cvgellhorn/cvgellhorn.github.io/src/content/blog/2024-11-18-checkout-ui-extension.md

 This solution eliminates the need for manual URL updates during development while maintaining flexibility.
 By programmatically managing the dynamic app URL, you can streamline the development process for your Shopify checkout UI extensions.

 I hope this helps anyone facing similar challenges.
 If you have questions or improvement ideas, feel free to reach out via [Twitter / X](https://x.com/cvgellhorn)!

+## Alternatives

+In case you try to avoid dynamic tunnel URL's and prefer a static URL for development.
+Please follow [this guide](https://shopify.dev/docs/apps/build/cli-for-apps/use-ngrok-tunneling#set-up-ngrok) from Shopify.